 9. Best Companion Plants For Raspberries

-Bet Vegetables & Herbs To Grow With Raspberries In A Small Space
+Best Vegetables & Herbs To Grow With Raspberries

 Plants To Avoid Near Raspberries

-Finally, there are a few other plants you really should avoid planting very near raspberries as they are vulnerable to verticillium wilt which they can spread to raspberries and other soft fruit:
+Finally, you should avoid growing these plants near raspberries as they are vulnerable to verticillium wilt which can spread to raspberries :